RocketLeagueMapmaking/RL-docs/docs/guide/blender/10_interlude_other.md

 I would love to see more collaboration happen in the mapmaking community, because not everyone wants to learn the entirety of Blender just to make a simple custom map.
 I had the pleasure of working with Panic on [Air Race](https://steamcommunity.com/sharedfiles/filedetails/?id=2204381361), and thanks to **gidek's** amazing Kismet work it has really taken on a life of its own.

-:::tip Discord server
+:::tip Discord Server
-If you have an idea and are looking for collaboration, go the the #collaboration channel in the discord server and someone might be able to help you.
-If you have an idea that's way too big to do on your own, you can always post it in the #projects channel
+If you have an idea and are looking for collaboration, check out the #collaboration channel in the Discord server and someone might be able to help you.
+If you have an idea that's way too big to do on your own, you can always post it in the #projects or #map-ideas channels.
 :::

 ## Rocket League Itself